White close button

 To enable tabbed inboxes, click on the ‘gear icon’ on the top right corner of your Gmail window and click on ‘Configure inbox’ from the dropdown.

-4. Automatically add labels to emails
+Gmail Filter 4: Automatically add labels to emails

 To automate label creation:

-• Create a filter based on the sender’s email address or keywords and then,
+• Create a filter based on the sender’s email address or keywords, and then,

 • Use the ‘Apply a label’ and pick a label from the dropdown menu.

-5. Automatically empty your Spam inbox
+Gmail Filter 5: Automatically empty your Spam inbox

 Are you tired of manually deleting emails from your Spam inbox on a periodic basis?
 You can create a filter to automatically delete every email that Gmail sends to your Spam inbox.